 So I need to take better care of balance concerns.
 Who would think?
-Exercised, walked all my life, ate right and all of a sudden I’m falling down for no reason except that a Big Foot scale and a bathtub got in my way.
+Exercised, walked all my life, ate right and all of a sudden I’m falling down for no reason except that a Big Foot scale and a sink and bathtub got in my way.

 The first thing I did was remove all area rugs, rolled them up and threw them in the dumpster.
 BIG FOOT got a new resting place, where nobody could bump into it.

 Be alert, always.
 I thought I was – except when half asleep in the middle of the night and I don’t want to wake fully since I want to get back to sleep.
 The plan has got to change.
 I can’t have this happen again.